 When there is a strategy, it means that there is no ambiguity when it comes to making important decisions.
 Additionally, consider starting your customer success strategy at this stage and aligning it with your overall strategy.

 Pricing model specification isn’t always a simple matter.
 You need not only to solve clients’ business challenges but also be fairly awarded for the value you provide.
 The model choice should be made based on your idea and market research.
 It is very important to conduct customer research before determining a pricing model since a lot will depend on how your product solves the needs of your customers and how much and often they are willing to pay for this solution.

 Therefore it is so important to calculate the unit economics in the early stages.
 If you charge too much, new customers may prefer the competitors’ solutions and adoption of your SaaS product may stagnate.

 - Usage-based pricing

 - Tiered Pricing

-Each of them has its pros and cons and may show different effectiveness in different conditions.
+Each of them has its pros and cons and may show different effects in different conditions.
 We’ll make an additional review about them later.

 4. Planning & Wireframing

 The important component of this process is the user for whom you are creating the product.